synnaxlabs/synnax/client/py/examples/control/abort/README.md

-To run this example, you'll need three python shells open.
-In the first shell, start the
+To run this example, you'll need three Python shells open.
+In the first shell, start the simulated data acquisition computer:
-simulated_daq:

 ```bash
 python simulated_daq.py